Terms of Service

 These Terms of Service ("Terms") are a binding legal agreement between AI Recruitment Technologies Inc. ("Company," "we," "us," or "our") and the entity or person ("Customer," "you," or "your") using the Alphie platform and related services (the "Service").
 By accessing or using the Service, creating an account, or clicking "I agree" (or similar), you agree to be bound by these Terms.
 If you are entering into these Terms on behalf of an entity, you represent that you have authority to bind that entity.
 If you do not agree, do not use the Service.

-These Terms incorporate by reference our Privacy Policy and, where applicable, our Data Processing Addendum ("DPA").
+These Terms incorporate by reference our Privacy Policy and, if executed by the parties, any separate Data Processing Addendum ("DPA").
 Any Order Form, online purchase flow, or written agreement signed by both parties that references these Terms is also incorporated.

 1. Definitions